Vallea Lumina is an attraction with lights and illuminations in the forest near Whistler. It’s located a couple of hours north of Vancouver.

 Vallea Lumina in Whistler

-The Adventure Group (TAG) is the company behind this cool light walk attraction called Vallea Lumina.
-TAG also offers ziplining, all-terrain vehicle tours, white-water rafting and ropes course adventures.
+The Adventure Group (TAG) is the company behind the cool light-walk attraction Vallea Lumina.
+TAG also offers ziplining, all-terrain vehicle tours, white-water rafting, and ropes course adventures.

 About the Vallea Lumina Light Walk